Sokoloco/eistoolbox/README.md

 At the moment, circuits can be written according to the Zfit specification:

--Elements can be connected in series as s(R1,R1) or in parallel as p(R1,R1), but only two elements are allowed in each.
-For connecting three elements in parallel, one has to write p(R1,p(R1,R1))
+-Elements can be connected in series as s(R1,R1) or in parallel as p(R1,R1) with as many elements as you want.
+Example: s(R1,R1,C1,C1,p(R1,C1,E2))

 -All elements must include the number of fitting parameters.
 A resistance has one fitting parameter and therefore it is R1.
 A CPE has two parameters and therefore is written as E2.